iechor/docs/content/guides/use-case/jupyter.md

 To stop the container, in the terminal press `ctrl`+`c`.

-Docker also has volumes, which are the preferred mechanism for persisting data generated by and used by Docker containers.
-While bind mounts are dependent on the directory structure and OS of the host machine, volumes are completely managed by Docker.
+iEchor also has volumes, which are the preferred mechanism for persisting data generated by and used by iEchor containers.
+While bind mounts are dependent on the directory structure and OS of the host machine, volumes are completely managed by iEchor.

 ## Save and access notebooks